What questions do parents need to ask when helping to weigh up tertiary education options?

 The individual attention that students get at ICMS does not stop at the admissions process.
 All ICMS students have access to the Student Success Centre (SSC) and help from Academic Learning Advisors who will assist students you to develop academic skills and prepare them for the transition to tertiary student life.

 Studying a degree is a big commitment in many ways, not least financially.
 Students will need to consider tuition fees, living costs and other expenses such as transport, textbooks, food and accommodation.
 The main expense will be tuition fees.
 For Australian citizens and permanent humanitarian visa holders, a HELP loan is possible from the Australian government and helps support the cost of tuition.
 This is called FEE-Help.
 (Referred to as HECS-Help at the big universities.)
-These HELP loans are only available from registered higher education providers and registered training organisations.
+These HELP loans are only available from registered institutes of higher education and registered training organisations.

 Likewise, all Bachelor degrees, Graduate Certificates and Master’s degrees from ICMS represent high academic quality in the higher education sector in Australia and globally.
 Courses offered to international students have the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) Codes which indicate a registered program offered to international students studying in Australia on student visas.